clionaderoiste/prod-deploys/ui/equis/README.md

 This UI application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 We have not ejected.

 The project follows a pattern where every build to be deployed will be versioned.
+Semver was chosen for use during the Hackathon for simplicity but we would advise using something that people can't guess for production systems e.g. commit hash or guid.

 ### Project structure